fhoedemakers/pico-infonesPlus/README.md

 [![Image](assets/pcbw.png)](https://www.pcbway.com/)

-When ordering, simply upload the containing the design.
-The zip file is available in the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest) and can also be found [here](PCB/).
+When ordering, simply upload the zip file containing the design.
+This zip  file is available in the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest) and can also be found [here](PCB/).

 > [!NOTE]
 >  Soldering skills are required.